Cowboys News App [Android]

 Cowboys OL Needs to be Better vs Leonard Williams This Time 1

-On this snap, Williams is lined up as the 3-technique, looking to penetrate the gap between the guard and the .
+On this snap, Williams is lined up as the 3-technique, looking to penetrate the gap between the guard and the center.
 Connor Williams and Cam Fleming are forced to double team him there and Williams doesn't get enough of him to prevent him from slipping past Fleming and making the play to bring down for just a two-yard gain.

-For the Cowboys to extend their win streak over the New York Giants to six games and maintain their lead in the East, the offensive line will need to play as well as they did against the Philadelphia Eagles front seven.
+For the Cowboys to extend their win streak over the New York Giants to six games and maintain their lead in the , the offensive line will need to play as well as they did against the Philadelphia Eagles front seven.
 The interior offensive line will be tested by Williams and 2019 first-round pick Christian Wilkins, but there's no reason they shouldn't be able to.
-Having all five starters out there for this divisional matchup is huge for this week and will help determine how the rest of the will go.
+Having all five starters out there for this divisional matchup is huge for this week and will help determine how the rest of the 2019 season will go.

 If the Cowboys have playoff aspirations, the offensive line needs to take care of business this week, redeeming themselves from their previous visit to MetLife Stadium.